The Theory of Evolution

-Evolution is a relative word that generally means different things to different groups of people.
+Evolution is a theory and a relative word that generally means different things to different groups of people.
 This is why it is important to understand the classic definition of Evolution and how it has been applied to each branch of science in order to properly understand all its implications.

 Evolution is defined as the process of change; and in the field of biology, it is the process of change in all forms of life over generations.